investindex/TaxAdv/README.md

 &nbsp;

 <sup id="f3"> 3 </sup> Work retirement plans are not completely inflexible with regard to accessing funds before age 59½.
 You’re legally permitted to take out a [“loan”](https://www.irs.gov/retirement-plans/plan-participant-employee/retirement-topics-loans) from your retirement account.
+You borrow your own money from the account with the expectation that you'll repay the principal amount plus interest.
 You then pay the loan over (usually) no more than five years.
 Of course, this isn’t actually a loan: a real loan requires a lender and a borrower that are different parties, generally involves a credit check, and carries legal obligations of repayment.
-A “loan” from your 401(k) means you’re withdrawing your own money from the account under conditions that you must repay the principal amount plus interest.
 But as Michael Kitces attested in [this interview](https://www.youtube.com/watch?v=L7n6qyXnqYU&t=254s), some people are so confused about the use of the term “loan” that they think they can effectively invest in a high-yielding bond by taking out a 401(k) loan.

 What are the benefits and drawbacks of using a retirement plan “loan”?
-Most of this discussion assumes we’re referring to a traditional 401(k), but one important distinction is noted between loans from traditional and Roth accounts.
-You can’t take these loans from an IRA.
-(Badly ordered paragraph)

 You can withdraw up to 50% of your vested account balance.
 However, if 50% of the account balance is less than $10K, you can borrow as much as $10K (or your entire balance, if less than $10K).
 The amount can’t exceed $50K regardless of your account balance.
 Check with your plan to see if they have further restrictions.
 Your plan administrator is not required to provide loans at all, as long as their policy is consistent across all plan participants.
 Loans for the purchase of a primary residence can be paid back over more than five years.
 The maximum allowed time isn’t dictated by law so, again, ask your plan provider for details.
+You can’t take these loans from an IRA.

 Loan repayments don’t affect the account’s contribution limit.
 To some people, that sounds like loans are a smart way to increase the effective contribution limit and move more money into a tax-advantaged account.
 But the opposite is true.
 The interest contributed to the account is not tax-deductible, but you still have to pay tax on it when you withdraw.
 Every dollar of interest paid on a 401(k) loan is a dollar volunteered for double taxation.